MarMarcz/TAPI/my-documentation/docs/tutorial-basics/endpoints.md

 This API provides endpoints to manage companies, CEOs, and locations.
 Below is the complete list of supported operations.

+For detailed and interactive documentation, visit the [Swagger API Documentation](/docs/intro).

 ### **Companies**

 #### **GET `/companies`**